rudyl313/factual-haskell-driver/README.md

 # Documentation

-You can read library documentation by opening docs/index.html in your browser or by visiting the [Hackage page](http://hackage.haskell.org/package/factual-api).
+You can read library documentation by visiting the [Hackage page](http://hackage.haskell.org/package/factual-api).

 The [github wiki](https://github.com/rudyl313/factual-haskell-driver/wiki) also provides thorough documentation and examples for each feature.